Chart Color Schemes

 Warrawee displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-The latest Census showed that Warrawee had 64.4% houses and 35.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 68.8% houses and 31.3% other dwellings.
-Home ownership in Warrawee was 41.1%, similar to Sydney metro, with mortgaged dwellings at 39.7% and rented ones at 19.2%.
-The median monthly mortgage repayment in the area was $3,500, aligning with the Sydney metro average, while the median weekly rent was $650 compared to Sydney metro's figures of $3,500 and $630 respectively.
-Nationally, Warrawee's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Warrawee, as per the latest Census evaluation, 64.4% of dwellings were houses while 35.6% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Sydney metro's figures of 68.8% houses and 31.3% other dwellings.
+Home ownership in Warrawee stood at 41.1%, similar to the Sydney metro level, with mortgaged dwellings making up 39.7% and rented ones accounting for 19.2%.
+The median monthly mortgage repayment in Warrawee was $3,500, aligning with the Sydney metro average, while the median weekly rent figure was $650 compared to Sydney metro's $3,500 and $630 respectively.
+Nationally, Warrawee's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing